GDScript Documentation Guide

 Description of when this signal is emitted and what the argument contains.If a signal has no arguments, write *Args:* null.

 Inner classes are documented as a ## section within the same file.
-They follow the same structure as the top-level class, with two differences: the metadata line uses *Defined in:* with no link (the file link is already present in the outer class header), and member variables use #### headings grouped under a ### Member Variables heading.
+They follow the same structure as the top-level class, with two differences: the metadata line uses *Defined in:* with no link, and member variables use #### headings grouped under a ### Member Variables heading.

 ---